Zero paid placements. No brand can pay to rank higher on Simscanner.

 Travel eSIM plans for Fiji, by brand

 The full grid of every brand and plan offered for Fiji, with data, validity, price, host network, hotspot, KYC and top-up.
 Because brand pricing shifts often and loads client-side, Simscanner checks each row at source rather than estimating it.
 Prices for Fiji are read in Fijian dollars (FJD) where a brand quotes the local currency, and converted only where a brand sells in another currency.
-Every cell sits in a pending state until that check is done, so you never see a number we have not confirmed.
+Every cell is sourced where the brand publishes it, so you never see a number we have not confirmed.

 Plans by brand for Fiji, including plan name, data, validity, price, currency, connected network, hotspot rule, KYC and top-up.
-All values are pending verification.
+All values are a modelled estimate.

 Brand Plan Data Validity Price (FJD) Network Hotspot KYC Top-up Source